sph-mn/sph-web-app/readme.md

 * initialises web applications, starts a server and provides optional modules for some features commonly needed for web projects
 * similar perhaps to express.js
-* status: should work. maintained
+* status: should work. maintained as of 2018-09

 # minimal example